Do Han-se

-Do Han-se (도한세, born September 25, 1997), also known mononymously as Hanse, is a South Korean rapper, singer and songwriter.
+Do Han-se (도한세, born on September 25, 1997), formerly known mononymously as Hanse, is a South Korean rapper, singer and songwriter.
 He debuted as a member of South Korean group Victon in 2016.
-He debuted with his solo album Blaze on September 25, 2021.
+On September 25, 2022, he debuted with his solo album Blaze.

 Career

 2016–present: Debut with Victon

 Do joined Plan A Entertainment as a trainee in 2016, and later that year was announced as a member of their new boy group, initially referred to as "Plan A Boys".
 He participated in their pre-debut show Me and 7 Men, before he debuted in Plan A's new group, officially named Victon in November 2016.
 Since the group's first EP, Do has songwriting credits on the majority of their songs.

 2020–present: Solo work

 In January 2021, for Victon's first full-length album Voice: The Future is Now, Do released the solo song "Where is Love?" which was also self-composed.

 In March, Do appeared alongside groupmate Heo Chan as a model for designer Jang Yoon-kyung's brand SETSETSET at the Fall and Winter Seoul Fashion Week, after both appearing as models in the Spring and Summer Seoul Fashion Week of 2020.

 Originally confirmed in October 2020 as a solo mixtape release, Do released his first solo album, Blaze, on September 25 as a digital album, with the dual title tracks "Take Over" and "Public Enemy".
 Do participated in the production of all six tracks on the album.
 While the album was a digital release, a Kit version of the album was released on October 5, which sold 7,589 copies in its first month of release.

 In October, Do, alongside group members Kang Seung-sik, Heo Chan, and Lim Se-jun, participated in a charity project with Good Neighbors for the International Day for the Eradication of Poverty.

 In March 2022, Do featured in the song "Seventh Floor" from Korean indie artist Kim Mi-jeong's EP Volume Up!.
+He also participated in the co-wrote and produced the song.
 In June, he featured on Chu Seo-jun's song "Sippin'", from the album Now is Sober.

+On April 20, 2023, IST Entertainment announced that Do did not renew his contract with the agency.
+On August 11, 2023, it was announced that he signed a contract with The Dial Music, which ended on July 22, 2024.

+On July 9th, 2025, Do released his second EP, Neighbor Rockstar, in collaboration with the musician Laveen.